 A foundation course in Euclidean geometry using an axiomatic approach recommended especially for physical science and engineering majors who have not had a formal geometry course.
 Topics include: inductive and deductive reasoning; logic; polygons; parallelism; congruence; similarity; coordinate geometry; direct, indirect and coordinate proof; three-dimensional space; and a brief introduction to non-Euclidean geometries.
 As appropriate, computer software is used to encourage exploration and formulation of hypothesis.
 Class: 3 hours per week.
-Prerequisites: "C" or better in ENG 101 (recommended) or concurrent registration in ENG 101 (acceptable) and "C" or better in MAT 138 or "B+" or better in MAT 096 or MAT 095 or placement by mathematics assessment test.
+Prerequisites: "C" or better in MAT 138 or "B+" or better in MAT 096 or MAT 095 or placement by mathematics assessment test and "C" or better in ENG 101 (recommended) or concurrent registration in ENG 101 (acceptable).
 (O) 3 credits